psi1703/RaspberryPi/README.md

 * [ ] Web Terminal is reachable.
 * [ ] `/etc/pi_roles.conf` was tested.
 * [ ] Role-based startup was tested.
+* [ ] Installer uninstall menu was tested for at least one module.
 * [ ] RTC was checked if installed.
 * [ ] CAN/FMS was checked if required.
 * [ ] Sniffer capture was checked if required.